-The devices push-button 2 - 6gang are monoblock devices and do have an integrated bus application unit.
+The 1gang and 2gang push-button modules are monoblock modules with an integrated bus application unit.
 The following functions can be assigned to the inputs:

 - Switching

 - Dimming

 - Blind/roller shutter

 - Scene

 - Priority

 - Heating/cooling

 The assignment of the various functions is freely selectable for each input and is defined by parameterisation.
 Depending on the parameterised functions, telegrams are transmitted to the KNX system bus.
 These trigger the corresponding switching, dimming, blind/roller shutter functions, open or save light scenes and set dimming, brightness or temperature values by touching the button.